mvysny/karibu8-helloworld-application/README.md

 # Getting Started

-To quickly start the app, just type this into your terminal:
+To quickly start the app, make sure that you have Java 8 JDK installed.
+Then, just type this into your terminal:

 ```bash
 git clone https://github.com/mvysny/karibu-helloworld-application